-Upon discharge from the Army, Davis returned to the Navy Reserve in 2001, where he has since served as executive officer of Navy Information Bureau Detachment 108 in Atlanta; as executive officer of the Naval Media Center Reserve unit in Washington, D.C, as an individual mobilization augmentee (IMA) at U.S. Central Command (USCENTCOM) Headquarters at MacDill Air Force Base in Tampa, Fla., and at USCENTCOM Forward Headquarters in Qatar, as director of Navy Reserve Navy Office of Information U.S. Naval Forces Europe and Africa / U.S. 6th Fleet in Atlanta, as an IMA at U.S. Joint Forces Command in Norfolk, and as director of Navy Reserve (NR) Navy Office of Information Headquarters.
-He is a graduate of basic and senior PAO courses at Defense Information School.
+Upon discharge from the Army in 2001, Davis returned to the Navy Reserve.
+He has since served as executive officer of Navy Information Bureau Detachment 108 in Atlanta; executive officer of the Naval Media Center Reserve unit in Washington; an individual mobilization augmentee (IMA) at U.S. Central Command (USCENTCOM) Headquarters at MacDill Air Force Base in Tampa, Florida., and at USCENTCOM Forward Headquarters in Qatar; director of Navy Reserve Office of Information U.S. Naval Forces Europe and Africa / U.S. 6th Fleet in Atlanta; an IMA at U.S. Joint Forces Command in Norfolk; and director of Navy Reserve Chief of Information Headquarters.
+He is a graduate of basic and senior PAO courses at The Defense Information School.

 In his civilian career, Davis has worked as an attorney with the U.S. Department of Homeland Security since 2002.
-He currently serves as Legal Counsel for the Federal Emergency Management Agency’s Center for Domestic Preparedness in Anniston, Ala., the nation’s only weapons of mass destruction training facility for civilians.
+He currently serves as Legal Counsel for the Federal Emergency Management Agency’s Center for Domestic Preparedness in Anniston, Alabama.
+The center is the nation’s only weapons of mass destruction training facility for civilians.